IT’S SUGGESTED TO READ THIS ENTIRE PAGE BEFORE ATTEMPTING TO APPLY YOUR DECAL TO ENSURE A PERFECT BUBBLE-FREE INSTALL!

 Place your decal on flat clean surface face down so you cannot see it.
 Take an object such as a credit card and scrape it across the decal applying pressure.
 With the decal still face down, grab a corner of the backing paper and start to peel it away slowly at the sharpest angle possible

-The pre-applied pressure from the credit card scrape and the sharp angle will help prevent the decal from lifting away from the transfer tape.
+The applied pressure from the credit card scrape and the sharp angle will help prevent the decal from lifting away from the transfer tape.

-The wet method (step 4a) requires more work but will give you a perfect install.
+The wet method (step 3a) requires more work but will give you a perfect install.

-The dry method (step 4b) is quick and easy but you will probably mess up.
+The dry method (step 3b) is quick and easy but you will most likely end up with some bubbles.

 The benefits of the wet method is that you can apply the decal exactly where you want it without any air bubbles.